akauppi/MissingManualSolidWorks4Makers/Visualize/README.md

 3DExperience "compass" launcher > `Visualize`

->Hint: You can create a local shortcut, as for Solidworks proper.
+>Hint: You can create a local shortcut, as for Solidworks itself.

+---

 ## PROBLEM 1 - Where are my PROJECTS???